 #1.
 Plaza de España

-A visit to Seville must definitely include a trip to this architecturally beautiful place, that was initially built for cities Ibero-American exhibition.
+A visit to Seville must definitely include a trip to this architecturally beautiful place, that was initially built for the cities Ibero-American exhibition.

 You have to visit Plaza de España for yourself to see thousands of hand-painted ceramic tiles with little details which are made locally in Triana and admire 4 bridges symbolising the 4 ancient kingdoms of Spain.